chuanxie/react-workshop/lessons/redux-intro.md

 your entire app's state is stored in a single object that is called the store. to change a state you emit an action, an object describing what happened. reducers take an action and produce the new state.

+## Counter exercise

+Now run `npm run redux-counter-tests`.
+These are a series of tests for a Redux app that you need to write.
+Follow the tests and implement the app so all the tests pass.